ibm-cloud-docs/Cloudant/api/using_views.md

 by using the `descending` query argument, and reversing the `startkey` and `endkey` query arguments.

-_Example that uses HTTP to apply correct filtering and sorting:_
+_Example that uses HTTP to apply correct filtering and sorting to a global query:_

 ```http
 GET /recipes/_design/recipes/_view/by_ingredient?descending=true&startkey="egg"&endkey="carrots" HTTP/1.1